DevExpress-Examples/maui-role-based-data-access/README.md

     </sites>
     ```

-3. Right-click the MAUI project, choose `Set as Startup Project`, and select your emulator.
-Note that physical devices that are attached over USB do not allow you to access your machine's localhost.
+3. Right-click the `MAUI` project, choose `Set as Startup Project`, and select your emulator.
+Note that physical devices that are attached over USB cannot access your machine's localhost.
 4. Right-click the `WebAPI` project and select `Debug > Start new instance`.
 5. Right-click the `MAUI` project and select `Debug > Start new instance`.